-This show is being presented in a theatre style, which means that the performers will be on the stage, and the audience will remain seated for the duration of the show.
-There will be lights on the stage but the seating areas will be dark during the performance.
-For the relaxed performance, the lights will be kept low so you can see if you need to move around.
+This show is being presented in a theatre style, which means that the performers will be on the stage, and the audience will be seated for the duration of the show.
+There will be lights on the stage, but the seating area may be dark or only dimly lit during the performance.
 Just before the show begins, there may be a blackout, which means that all the lights will be turned out briefly.